knowlml/ict4d-playbook/guide/why-ict4d.md

 Greater access to information and increased communications in a society are associated with positive outcomes for that society.[^1]

+In the past two decades alone, advances in mobile technology and digital connectivity have completely revolutionized how we interact with the world around us.
+They also provide unparalleled opportunities to deliver social impact and economic returns to millions of people in developing countries, while engaging new actors in the development process.

-Peace Corps' mission is to promote world peace and friendship through the efforts of our Volunteers who dedicate themselves to serve in international communities that request it.
+Peace Corps' mission, we recall, is to promote world peace and friendship through the efforts of our Volunteers who dedicate themselves to serve in international communities that request it.

-While the methods and tools of a Volunteer's service may change and adapt to fit the identified need of their host community, what remains constant is their dedication to use their time, skills, and resources in a way that will have the most positive impact.
+There is much to be gained by grounding ourselves in the Peace Corps foundation of service, empathy, and sustainaibility, all the while looking through a lens of data, information, and technology.
+The two domains have much to learn from one another, and even more to offer.

+What we see in the ICT4D landscape within Peace Corps is that while the tools may change over time, what remains constant is the central drive of all Peace Corps Volunteers—to start where they are, with what they have, to do what they can to make a better, more inclusive, more connected world.